LoyolaLawTech/Class-Documents/2018/homework/Homework5-app.md

    should make it clear to the user what your app does.

-3. jQuery to get the values from the user, pass them to the function, and return the answer.
+3. jQuery to get the values from the user, pass them to the function, and return the answer (as we did in our graduation app).

-You have more than ten days to complete this project, so take your time.
+You have two weeks to complete this project, so take your time and do your best work.
 Feel free to contact me with questions.